MaLsR6053/Bash-Scripts/README.md

 <b>4.
 The portscan_basic script will run a quick nmap scan with version detection and ping disabled against a user input IP address.</b>

 <b>5.
-And finally, the update script will perform a standard update, full-upgrade, and autoclean and autoremove functions.</b>
+The update script will perform a standard update, full-upgrade, and autoclean and autoremove functions.</b>

+<b>6.
+The pentest script will create a pentest directory and associated sub_directories and txt files to help facilitate conducting a penetration test.
+The inspiration and guidance comes from 'R3dy' who's book - "The Art of Network Penetration Testing" is a must-read for any penetration tester.</b>